Vyral/base-template/_posts/2018-05-10-top-10-expensive-mistakes-that-youre-making-with-your-home.md

 {% include youtube.html %}

-Homes cost a lot of money to maintain, but are you spending unnecessary money? **Here are the ten most expensive mistakes sellers make and how to solve them:**
+Homes cost a lot of money to maintain, but are you spending unnecessary money? **Here are the 10 most expensive mistakes sellers make and how to solve them:**

 **1. Using traditional light bulbs.** If you still have incandescent light bulbs in your home, you’re throwing away money every month on your electric bill.
 Even though the initial cost is lower, the total cost is certainly not.
 Over its lifespan, an incandescent light bulb can use up to $180 in electricity.
 In comparison, an LED light bulb only uses $30 in electricity in the same lifetime.
 Think about how this could change your home’s bottom line.